OWASP/www-project-developer-guide/draft/03-introduction.md

 All of the OWASP projects and tools are free to download and use and the source code is open; if you are interested in improving application security then do get involved.

+#### Audience

+The OWASP Developer Guide has been written by the security community to help software developers write solid, safe and secure applications.
+Application developers should try to be familiar with the entire guide;
+it is far harder to write solid applications than to destroy them.

+You can regard the purpose of this guide as answering the question:
+ “I am a developer and I need a reference source to navigate the numerous projects and activities I am _supposed_ to be doing”

+Or you can regard this guide as a companion document to the OWASP [Wayfinder][wayfinder] project;
+the Wayfinder maps out many OWASP tools and documents, the Developer Guide provides context for them.

 ----